When Neurodivergence Travels with You

-Planning a great vacation with your ADHD or autistic child: advice from our Maryland therapists.
+Planning a great vacation with your ADHD or autistic child: advice from neurodiversity affirming therapists in Bethesda, MD.

-It has probably been awhile since you hopped on a plane, train, or car for a trip with your family.
-You might even have forgotten what it’s like to travel with neurodivergent kids (or with your own neurodivergence).
-Read this post as a refresher before spring break, winter break, summer, or anytime there’s travel in your future!
+It’s spring break!
+It has probably been a little while since you hopped on a plane, train, or car for a trip with your family.
+You might even have forgotten what it’s like to travel with neurospicy kids (or with your own neurodivergence).
+Read this post as a refresher before spring break, winter break, summer, or anytime there’s travel in your future.

 Most of us feel a little more anxious in the post-pandemic world.
 We’re less comfortable being around crowds.
-People seem less patient with each other.
+People are less patient with each other.
+Our baseline level of anxiety in the United States is even higher in 2025, as the foundation on which our country is built is being actively shaken.
 That anxiety will impact your resilience, and your child’s, as you travel together.
 It makes meeting your needs en route even more important.

 One thing is the same.
-Your child has ADHD, and/or is autistic, whether at home or on the road.
+Your family is neurodiverse.
+That might mean someone has ADHD, and/or is autistic, or something else.
+Your brain is your brain, at home or on the road.
 And managing it on the road is a little different.

 Planning your trip with your neurodivergent child